viamrobotics/agent/README.md

 Currently, viam-agent is only supported on Linux, for amd64 (x86_64) and arm64 (aarch64) CPUs.

 ## Installation
-Make sure you've already installed your robot's configuration file to `/etc/viam.json` and have `curl` availible, then simply run the following:
+Make sure you've already installed your robot's configuration file to `/etc/viam.json` and have `curl` available, then simply run the following:
 ```
 sudo /bin/sh -c "$(curl -fsSL https://storage.googleapis.com/packages.viam.com/apps/viam-agent/install.sh)"
 ```